Our programs prepare you for some of the fastest growing fields in health care.

 - Majors within the department of health sciences share a core set of classes, giving students a better opportunity to select the major that is right for them.

-- Each program includes a dedicated health professions advisor who will introduce students to multiple career opportunities within health care and the health sciences.
+- Each program includes advising that will introduce students to multiple career opportunities within health care and the health sciences.

 - Cedar Crest has an average 9:1 student to faculty ratio, allowing for more personalized attention.

-- Each program requires at least one internship, giving students the practical experience they need to find success in their chosen field.
+- Each program requires at least one externship and encourages internships, giving students the practical experience they need to find success in their chosen field.

 Amy J. Reese